Code-Institute-Submissions/us-equity-markets-2017/README.md

 ### Features to Implement
 1. **Interactive Tutorial** - Add a feature to include an interactive user guidance tutorial.
 2. **Comma Seperator** - Update hoover metrics to include a comma seperator.
+3. **X and Y axis** - Update styling to bold, larger text and implement improved ways to display.

 ## Technologies Used